NOC-MSM/SEAsia/docs/source/trouble_shooting.rst

 ++++++++++++++++
 ++++++++++++++++

-Things to try is your new configuration isn't working
+Things to try if your new configuration isn't working

 My configuration blows up